benoitlouy/indent/README.md

 //         Indented list
 //             - item 1
 //             - item 2"""

+// an indented block can also be generated from a sequence of Indented val indentedBlocks = Vector( indent"""  1.
+First Entry
+          |    Content""",
+  indent"""  2.
+Second Entry
+          |    Other Content"""
+).indented
+// indentedBlocks: Indented = •1.
+First Entry
+// ••Content
+// •2.
+Second Entry
+// ••Other Content

+indent"""Header
+  |  $indentedBlocks"""
+// res2: Indented = Header
+// ••1.
+First Entry
+// •••Content
+// ••2.
+Second Entry
+// •••Other Content
 ```

 The library provides instances for tab, 2 and 4 space indentation.